Far-right terrorism in Australia

 Far-right terrorism in Australia refers to far-right-ideologically influenced terrorism on Australian soil.
 Far-right extremist groups have existed in Australia since the early 20th century, however the intensity of terrorist activities have oscillated until the present time.
 A surge of neo-Nazism based terrorism occurred in Australia during the 1960s and the 1970s, carried out primarily by members of the Ustaše organisation.
-However in the 21st century, a rise in jihadism, the White genocide conspiracy theory, and after effects of the COVID-19 pandemic have fuelled far-right terrorism in Australia.
+However in the 21st century, the White genocide conspiracy theory, and after effects of the COVID-19 pandemic have fuelled far-right terrorist threats in Australia.
 The Australian Security Intelligence Organisation (ASIO), the Australian Federal Police (AFP) and state police departments are responsible for responding to far-right terrorist threats in Australia.

 Definitions

 Terrorism

 Schmid's 2011 Revised Academic Consensus Definition of Terrorism was agreed after three rounds of consultations among experts in the field.
 The first of 12 points in his definition states: